 Getting sick sucks, there are no two ways about it.
 Losing a few days to the couch is never convenient, and can cause havoc with your social calendar, work commitments and workout schedule.

 But, not all illnesses are the same, and there’s a huge difference between a slight case of the sniffles and full-blown flu.
-When is it ok to sweat it out, and when should you head for the duvet?
+When is it ok to sweat it out, and when should you head for the comforter?

 When it’s bad: